 Tech Integrated Conference Room – Video and Teleconference enabled

-MGH Clinical Research Program (CRP) – offers courses in clinical research, free individual consultations on study design biostatistics, translational medicine, and genetics and genomics.
+MGH Division of Clinical Research (DCR) – offers courses in clinical research, free individual consultations on study design biostatistics, translational medicine, and genetics and genomics.

 MGH General Clinical Research Center (GCRC) – REU investigators conduct several clinical research protocols at the MGH GCRC and benefit from the personnel support including research nurses, nurse practitioners, research nutritionists and also use the inpatient and outpatient facilities, DXA scan facility for assessment of bone density and body composition and exercise testing facilities.